ConcoLab/Dietary/README.md

    * units of measurement
    * calories
 7. Delete foods.
+8. Modify items within diet plan:
+   * meal type
+   * food name (shows quantity beside it)
+   * location
+   * number of servings
+   * date
+9. Add to consumed food list (from diet plan)

+The non-interactive functionality thus far includes the following capabilities:

+1. Report panel additions
+   * automatically adds or removes food group based upon whether an added food meets requirement

-### (Near) future functionality
+### Future functionality

+1. Create a new interface that provides user instructions
+2. Remove a food from consumed food list
-1. Mark a food serving as eaten or uneaten.
+3. Mark a food serving as eaten or uneaten.
-2. Remove a food serving.
+4. Remove a food serving.
+5. Separate consumed food list panel into two separate panels for Indining and Outdining
+6. Create a database schema that will appropriately deal with Indining and Outdining diets
+7. Implementing a class for opening and closing database connection
+8. Extend functionality to let all diets to load from database at start-up